-Around the same time, the ESC completed its inquiry into energy hardship, releasing a report titled "Supporting customers, Avoiding Labels" in February 2016, which found that the hardship programs of energy retailers operating in the state were not preventing customers as intended from accumulating large debts or from being disconnected.
+Around the same time, the ESC completed its inquiry into energy hardship, releasing a report entitled "Supporting customers, Avoiding Labels" in February 2016, which found that the hardship programs of energy retailers operating in the state were not preventing customers as intended from accumulating large debts or from being disconnected.
 Further, the Commission found customers were not receiving the assistance they required from their energy retailer, with certain elements of the regulatory framework broadly reliant on the discretion of a retailer and therefore seen to be unenforceable.

-In response to the findings, the Commission set out a new regulatory framework providing a set of minimum enforceable standards for those customers experiencing payment difficulty - the Payment Difficulties Framework (PDF).
-Over the remaining months of 2016, an informal consultation with industry and other stakeholders was completed by the ESC, establishing the design for the PDF.
+In response to the findings, the Commission set out to develop a new regulatory framework providing a set of minimum enforceable standards for those customers experiencing payment difficulty - the Payment Difficulty Framework (PDF).
+The ESC undertook an informal consultation with industry and other stakeholders over several months to establish the design for the PDF.
 In October 2016, the Commission released the findings from this consultation, building on the work from the hardship program inquiry, in their draft decision titled "Safety net for Victorian energy consumers facing payment difficulties".

-The PDF proposal was to be established via8:
+The PDF proposal was to be established via7: